CINTELLILABS/bland-ai-typescript/README.md

 The BlandAI TypeScript library provides convenient access to the BlandAI API from JavaScript/TypeScript.

+## .Bland Files Support + CLI Tool

+The Bland CLI complements our TypeScript library by providing a command-line tool for interacting with the brand new - .bland files. .bland is a language BlandAI wrote to help you programatically create [Conversational Pathways](https://docs.bland.ai/tutorials/pathways)!

+A full guide to using .Bland Files is available [here](./dot-bland.md)

 ## Documentation

 API reference documentation is available [here](https://bland.docs.buildwithfern.com/api-v1/call).